-PREREQUISITES: Health Science 2 and Medical Terminology
+PREREQUISITES: Health Science 2 with a recommended 75 or higher and Medical Terminology with a recommended 75 or higher.

+Supply fee is required.
 This course will help the student to develop the skills required to work in a veterinary office or office.
 Skills include feeding and bathing animals, administering medication and assisting the veterinary team with medical care and treatment techniques.
 Students learn how to perform basic care and treatment procedures for small and large animal care.
 Students practice in a variety of settings as chosen by the instructor.